AI Product Sprint

 • User testing & validation plan – testing with real users, a validation framework for ongoing iteration, and metrics for usability and product–market fit

-• Risks & assumptions log – what could break, what we’re betting on, and what to validate next
+• Risks & assumptions log – what assumptions we’ve made, what tech could break, what we’re betting on, and what to validate next

 • Delivery-ready roadmap – what to build next, in what order, and why